Car Insurance for Disabled Drivers and Passengers

 Disabled drivers and passengers may also consider the following options to find cheap car insurance:

 - Search for discounts: Car insurance companies typically offer multiple discount options for which you may be eligible.
-Examples include low mileage, senior driver, homeowners and loyalty discounts.
+Examples include low mileage, senior driver, homeowner and loyalty discounts.

-- Exclude yourself from the policy: If you are strictly a disabled passenger and do not plan to drive, you can exclude yourself from the policy and list another nominated driver as the named insured.
-Importantly, this will mean you technically do not have insurance coverage, but the policyholder may receive lower rates if they do not require medical approval to drive.
+- Exclude yourself from the policy: If you are strictly a disabled passenger and do not plan to drive, you can exclude yourself from the policy and list another person as the named insured.
+Importantly, this will mean you technically do not have insurance coverage, but you may get lower rates if they do not require medical approval to drive.

 Many automobile manufacturers also have vehicle mobility programs that offer rebates as high as $1,000 to support any special modifications to your car or van.
-When buying or renting a car, you will also purchase the appropriate disability-adapted equipment and receive reimbursement directly from the manufacturer.
+When buying or renting a car, you can also buy the appropriate disability-adapted equipment and get reimbursement directly from the manufacturer.

 Scooter insurance

 Some disabled drivers will elect to drive a moped or scooter instead of a car or van.
-You can shop around for moped and scooter insurance, as many large national insurers like Geico have reasonably priced scooter insurance policies.
+You can shop around for moped and scooter insurance, as many large national insurance companies like Geico have reasonably priced scooter insurance policies.

 What to know about auto insurance discrimination laws

-If you are a disabled driver or passenger, or you are temporarily on disability and need car insurance, it is always important to know your rights to protect yourself against car insurance discrimination.
-An important federal law is the Americans with Disabilities Act (ADA), which prevents insurance companies from charging higher policy premiums to drivers solely on the basis of their disability.
+If you are a disabled driver, or you are temporarily on disability and need car insurance, it is always important to know your rights to protect yourself against car insurance discrimination.
+An important federal law is the Americans with Disabilities Act (ADA), which prevents insurance companies from charging higher rates to drivers solely on the basis of their disability.

-Other federal consumer protection laws prohibit companies from rejecting customers on the basis of their gender, race, religion and disabilities.
-You should also check local laws to identify any additional protections for disabled drivers and passengers in your state of residency.
+Other federal protection laws prohibit companies from rejecting customers on the basis of their gender, race, religion and disabilities.
+You should also check local laws to find any extra protections for disabled drivers and passengers in your state of residency.

-Furthermore, several places — California, Hawaii, Massachusetts, Montana, North Carolina, Pennsylvania and some parts of Michigan — have begun to ban car insurance gender discrimination, preventing insurers from using gender as a rate-bearing variable.
+- Other places — California, Hawaii, Massachusetts, Montana, North Carolina, Pennsylvania and some parts of Michigan — have begun to ban car insurance gender discrimination, preventing insurance companies from using gender as a rate-bearing variable.

-Lastly, if you have a low income, are unemployed due to disability or are on Medicaid, these are not reasons to be denied car insurance, and there are often local resources such as disability-focused nonprofits that may help you find cheaper rates.
+If you have a low income, are unemployed due to disability or are on Medicaid, these are not reasons to forgo car insurance, and there are often local resources such as disability-focused nonprofits that may help you find cheaper rates.
 Similarly, if you are a disabled veteran or military member, there are many opportunities to find cheap car insurance and policy discounts.

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.